guojiatong/guojiatong.github.io/_pages/about.md

 * **Undergraduate National Scholarship (top 0.2% Nation-wide, 2022 & 2023 & 2024)**
 * HUST Model Student (top 5% in HUST, 2022 & 2023 & 2024)
 * The Hui-ding Company Scholarship (top one in HUST-OEI, Dec 2023)
-* Extraordinary Undergraduate Student in HUST (top 2% in HUST, Dec 2022)
+* HUST Extraordinary Undergraduate Student (top 2% in HUST, Dec 2022)
 * The Optic Valley of China Scholarship (top 0.5% in HUST, Nov 2022)
 * HUST Academic Excellence Scholarship (top 10% in HUST, May 2022)